confidential-computing/governance/project-progression-policy.md

 **Acceptance Criteria**

 To be considered for the Sandbox Stage, the project must meet the following requirements:
-* 1 TAC representative that will serve as a sponsor to champion the project & provide mentorship as needed
+* One (1) TAC representative that will serve as a sponsor to champion the project & provide mentorship as needed
 * A presentation to at the meeting of the TAC
 * Upon acceptance, Sandbox projects must list their status prominently on their website/README

 ### Incubation Stage